polyaxon/polyaxon/site/docs/intro/index.md

 Please check our [quick start guide](/docs/intro/quick-start/) to start training your first experiment.

-To gain a deeper understanding of how Polyaxon can help you iterate faster with your experiments, please take some time to familiarize yourself with the [architecture & experimentation workflow](/docs/core/introduction/concepts/)
+To gain a deeper understanding of how Polyaxon can help you iterate faster with your experiments, please take some time to familiarize yourself with Polyaxon's [concepts](/docs/intro/concepts/organization-concepts/)

 ## Mission